 Guns also don’t belong in cities.
 It’s one thing to use a gun for hunting but it’s another for people like George Zimmerman to think they are protecting the community by carrying a gun and killing an unarmed 17-year-old African-American who was heading away from, not toward, Zimmerman.

 Guns do not belong in the hands of people who are convicted of domestic violence or any other kind of violence – only the manufacturers could truly like selling guns to people likely to use them on their families.
 Guns enable people to act out their worst instincts.

 I support the Second Amendment right to carry a muzzle-loading-single-shot-18th-century device deep in the woods.
 That’s the strict construction that conservative judges have been trying to teach us to use.
 Claims about the breadth of the Second Amendment come from people’s prejudices, not the Constitution.
 Guns should need an excuse and a warrant before they are pulled out in public because guns make bullies of us all.

 — Addendum – four excellent podcasts and web sites:

-— This commentary was broadcast on WAMC Northeast Report, May 31, 2016.
+— This commentary is scheduled for broadcast on WAMC Northeast Report, April 9, 2019.